breynard0/font_16bit/README.md

 ## Conventions

 - Uppercase letters and tall punctuation are 12 tall (margin 1 on top 3 on bottom), 8-14 wide
-- Lowercase letters are 8 tall (margin 5 on top 3 on bottom), 8-12 wide
+- Lowercase letters are between 8 and 12 tall (margin 1-5 on top 1 on bottom) or the same height as uppercase, 8-14 wide (other than 'i', which is 2 wide)
 - Other characters such as periods or commas are smaller